-10 Dangers of Being an Internet Troll on YouTube
+Top 10 Dangers of Being a YouTube Troll

 There are 10 dangers every internet troll on YouTube has to be aware of before they begin trolling for views.